 Instagram - @shawneastmanphotography

 We usually get our hands on our first DSLR and other bits of photography gear that came with our first camera kit purchase - things like that kit lens that we at first assumed was everything we'd ever need.
 Then we sit on the sofa, fiddle about with the buttons, read two pages from the manual, take a few photographs of the TV, then a few of the lamp, fiddle some more with buttons & settings.
-Mum is sat across the room so we'll zoom in close & capture her worst side whilst we're at it.
+Mum is sat across the room so let us zoom in close & capture her worst side whilst we are at it.
 But it's no big deal, she's out of focus anyway.
 Then we discover Auto mode & give up on the other settings.

 This is all part of the early process & perfectly acceptable for you to get your first feel of the camera.
 But now you'll want to take it to the next level by stepping onto the field & participating in the game.